 Newsletter

 Are we there yet?
 Do you know where we’re going?
 Where exactly are we anyway?
 All reasonable questions we might hear from a “fidgety” friend when heading across town or getting lost on the way to grandmas house.
+The Napa & Sonoma County real estate is on the move.
 Since we’re not here to talk about heading over to grandmas house for a slice of apple pie, how do these questions relate to the real estate market?
 For one, we’re almost always traveling from one end of the spectrum to the other between a buyers market and a sellers market in real estate.
 And in a general sense we can determine the direction of the market.
 But, there are times when Buyers and Sellers may not actually be aware of what direction the market is headed and why.
 Especially when there are different types of buyers and sellers, industry and lifestyle.
-Today we’re going to delve into some of the mysteries of the transitional real estate market.
+Today we’re going to delve into some of the mysteries of the Napa and Sonoma transitional real estate market, February 2013.

 522972